duplxey/postgres-post/README.md

 #### Parse SDK

-There's multiple ways to connect to a Back4app backend:
+There are multiple ways to connect to a Back4app backend:

 1. RESTful API
 2. GraphQL API
 3. Parse SDK

-We'll go with the latter since it's the most robust and easiest to setup.
+We'll go with the latter since it's the most robust and straightforward setup.

-Parse SDK is a toolkit that comes packed with handy tools for querying data, managing it, running Cloud Code functions, and more.
-It is available for many programming languages and frameworks such as JavaScript, PHP, Flutter, and Objective-C.
+Parse SDK is a toolkit packed with handy tools for querying data, managing it, running Cloud Code functions, and more.
+It is available for many programming languages and frameworks, such as JavaScript, PHP, Flutter, and Objective-C.

 Start by installing Parse via npm: